Visiting Vienna soon? What a good decision! Don’t miss these 7 tips to enjoy the Austrian Capital at its fullest.

-Do you want to reach the city center from the airport located 16 km away?
-Take the line 7 of the S-bahn (train that connects Vienna to its suburbs) and you’ll arrive in the city center in less than 30 minutes.
+Do you want to reach the city centre from the airport located 16 km away?
+Take line 7 of the S-Bahn (the train that connects Vienna to its suburbs) and you’ll arrive in the city centre in less than 30 minutes.

 A rainy day?
 Museums and Operas will not let you rest